0xSPIRIT/sculpture/README.txt

-View src\main.c for more information on how the project is laid out and such.
+View src\win32_main.c for more information on how the project is laid out and such.

 == Building ==